 The Healing Garden is located on the west side of the cancer centre.
-You can get to it from the Prospect Street exit (lobby level) or through the Radiation Therapy Department on the ground level.
-The garden has a fountain and benches and is a quiet, calm place to spend time.
+You can access it from the ground level of the Cancer Centre.
+The garden has a fountain and benches and is a quiet, calm place to spend time while waiting between appointments.